Thiopurine Methyltransferase (TPMT) Activity Profile, Erthrocytes

 Keep specimen at room temperature.
 DO NOT send on ice or refrigerant.
 Despatch to KKH DPLM Client Services as soon as possible as blood must reach NUH by 12 noon.

-Orderable as STAT?
+Orderable as Urgent?
+No

 Testing Laboratory Location